locaal-ai/obs-cleanstream/README.md

 ## Introduction
 CleanStream is an OBS plugin that cleans live audio streams from unwanted words and utterances, such as "uh"s and "um"s, and other words that you can configure, like profanity.

+See our [resource on the OBS Forums](https://obsproject.com/forum/resources/cleanstream-remove-uhs-ums-profanity-in-your-live-stream-or-recording-with-ai.1732/) for additional information.

 It is using a neural network ([OpenAI Whisper](https://github.com/openai/whisper)) to predict in real time the speech and remove the unwanted words.

 It's using the [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) project from [ggerganov](https://github.com/ggerganov) to run the Whisper network in a very efficient way.

 ### 🚧🚧🚧 **This plugin is still experimental and is not ready for live production use.** 🚧🚧🚧

-But it is working and you can try it out. *Please report any issues you find.* 🙏
+But it is working and you can try it out. *Please report any issues you find.* 🙏 ([submit an issue](https://github.com/royshil/obs-cleanstream/issues))

 We're working on improving the plugin and adding more features.
 If you have any ideas or suggestions, please open an issue.